collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Perspective:

-Clone an organizational repo (organizational repo will be "origin")
+Clone (or download) an organizational repo (organizational repo will be "origin")

 ```bash
 $ git clone https://github.com/<organization-name>/<repo-name>
 ```

-Clone a user account repo (repo needs to have already been forked to user account, forked repo will be "origin")
+Clone (or download) a user account repo (repo needs to have already been forked to user account, forked repo will be "origin")

 ```bash
 $ git clone https://github.com/<user-name>/<repo-name>